 3. Start-stop running

 Obstacle course races have…well… obstacles.
 You’re not doing a race that has a lot of long distance, uninterrupted running in it.
-You’re going to be force to stop and start, stop and start, etc. on a regular basis in a race.
+You’re going to be forced to stop and start, stop and start, etc. on a regular basis in a race.

 This sounds like it’d make things easier, but trust me: it’s a lot harder to keep a groove/pace going when you keep stopping to do a crawl, rope climb, wall jump, etc. every quarter mile or more.
 It’s going to wear your body out a lot faster to work like this.